TheKnightCoder/Ansible-Networking/README.md

 (`output.ansible_facts.napalm_facts` may also need to be changed)

 Update: It is possible to extend drivers and add custom functionality to NAPALM such as adding `show cdp neighbors` to the IOS driver.
 This has not been explored as the documentation for this was not available at the time of creating this repository.
-To find out for visit the [NAPALM docs](http://napalm.readthedocs.io/en/latest/tutorials/extend_driver.html)
+The documentation can be found in the [NAPALM docs](http://napalm.readthedocs.io/en/latest/tutorials/extend_driver.html)

 NTC Show Command
 --------------------------